AONIEX/Portfolio/projects.markdown

 ![Mesh Cutting Gif One](Assets/MeshCuttingOne.gif)

-#### My Focus
+### My Focus
-My Core Focus in this project was the ability to edit the mesh during run time, slitting in two or more pieces, each with their own physics and collisions.
+My Core Focus in this project was the ability to edit/cut the mesh during run time, slitting in two or more pieces, each with their own physics and collisions.
 I developed my skills on ray tracing using it to make the the mesh was cut in the correct postions.
 I originally it so the objects were cut in half then decided to go for a more complex rectangular shape.

-#### Below are the main features used and what i learned
+### Below are the main features used and what i learned
 - Ray Tracing
   - Used figure out the position that the player wanted to cut the mesh, using it to calculate the start and end point of the chunk the player wanted cut
   - This was also used to figure out if the mesh was cutable or not